Now, look, for those of you who are trying to get the Ditto Cam and you insist in insistent emails that it's not on, I just, I'm looking at it myself.

 Let's go back to Senator Schumer.

-Give him his own 24-hour cable channel, call it the all-schumer service.
+Give him his own 24-hour cable channel.

 Here's Chuck Schumer, press conference this morning on Capitol Hill.

-It's sad that the president felt he had to pick a nominee likely to divide America instead of choosing a nominee in the mold of Sandra Day O'Connor who would unify us.
+It's sad that the president felt he had to pick a nominee likely to divide America instead of choosing a nominee in the mold of Sandra Day O'Connor, who would unify us.

-Stop, Merrick.
+Stop, Merritt.

 Stop, stop, stop, stop.